factorie/factorie/tutorials/Tutorial10Variables.scala.md

 Another type of Tensor is Masses.
-These are Tensors with only non-negative elements, whose sum is efficiently cached.
+These are WeightsMap with only non-negative elements, whose sum is efficiently cached.
 They are useful for the parameters of a Dirichlet, and also as the sufficient statistics for a Proportions

 ```scala